KD0NKS/js-aprs-fap/README.md

 To see how to use this module, please refer to the tests for now.

 ## Optimizations Needed
 - Quit leaking arguments (modifying them), explicitly return the $rethash value.
-Any errors thrown, should be done so explicitly.
+Any errors thrown, should also be done explicitly.

 ## Unit Tests Needed
 - distance